Study for a semester in Oxford, England!

 • Full-day excursion to London

-• Full-day excursion to Bath & Stonehenge
+• Full-day excursion to Salisbury & Stonehenge

 • On-site faculty, student support staff member, and 24-hour emergency contact service